Making Your Wishes Known

 - Write a will

 - Create an advance directive (also called a living will).
 An advance directive outlines your end-of-life medical care choices.
-See a sample advance directive form from the toolkit or download a state specific form.
+See a sample advance directive form from the resource library or download a state specific form.

 - Select a power of attorney.
 A power of attorney designates someone you know and trust to make healthcare and financial decisions for you if you are unable to do so yourself.
 They can be two different people or the same person.